friday1013/civic-ai-canon/Explainers/03_Operational_Mesh/The_Lightweight_Proof.md

 ## Lean Architectures as Proof-of-Dignity

-When the Quietwire system runs Civic AI on a Raspberry Pi, coordinates logs across mesh nodes, and maintains narrative truth with less infrastructure than a smartphone ad network, it becomes something more than efficient:
+When the a Civic AI system runs Civic AI on a Raspberry Pi, coordinates logs across mesh nodes, and maintains narrative truth with less infrastructure than a smartphone ad network, it becomes something more than efficient:

 It becomes *a demonstration that ethical design works*.